 Across all industries, the pandemic has changed employees’ lives.

-The past year has been one for the history books: a global pandemic has disrupted work as we knew it, and a move to remote work has affected companies large and small.
+The past two years have been a rollercoaster: a global pandemic has disrupted work as we knew it, and a move to remote work has affected companies large and small.
 No corner of the globe has been spared from upheaval.

 The level of employee engagement directly correlates to a company’s profitability.
 Engaged employees are more productive, satisfied and do not leave the company.

 What has changed in the past year?
-We look at four major employee engagement trends in 2021.
+We look at five major employee engagement trends in 2022.

 1. Employees value flexibility